Workers' Compensation Audits

 Purpose of Audit

 An insurance policy is a legal contract.
-When you purchase workers compensation coverage, you are contractually obligated to comply with the audit and inspection provisions in the policy.
+When you purchase workers' compensation coverage, you are contractually obligated to comply with the audit and inspection provisions in the policy.
 If your insurer asks to visit your facility or requests updated payroll information, you must submit to its demands.
-Failure to do so may constitute breach of contract.
-Your insurer may respond to your refusal by cancelling your policy or refusing to renew it.
+Failure to do so may constitute a breach of contract.
+Your insurer may respond to your refusal by canceling your policy or refusing to renew it.
 This may adversely affect your experience modifier.

 Types of Audits

 There are several types of workers' compensation audits.
 The kinds of audits that are available can vary from state to state and insurer to insurer.